What is ransomware?

 What to do if you get a ransomware email

-- If you have cyber insurance, contact your insurance provider to inform them of the ransomware attack.
-Depending on your policy, your insurer could be able to cover costs of ransom payments, system recovery, business interruption, reputation management and GDPR investigations.
+- Contact your cyber insurance provider to inform them of the ransomware attack.
+Depending on your policy, your insurer may cover the cost of ransom payments and system recovery, as well as indirect costs related to business interruption, reputation management and GDPR investigations

-- Determine whether you have been hit by locking or encrypting ransomware.
-If you can’t get past the ransom note pop-up on your screen, it’s likely to be locking malware.
-If you can browse your computer but can’t open your files, then you’ve been struck by encrypting malware.
+- Determine whether you have been hit by locker ransomware or crypto ransomware.
+The distinction is important, since locker-style attacks which don’t encrypt your files are often easier to resolve.
+If you can’t get past the ransom note pop-up on your screen, it’s likely locker ransomware.
+If you can browse your computer but can’t open files, you’ve been struck by encrypting malware

-- Disconnect your machine from the network and any other devices or external drives.
-This will help to restrict the impact of the ransomware infection.
+- Disconnect your machine from the network and unplug any other devices or external drives.
+This can help to restrict the impact of a ransomware infection

-- Take a picture of the ransomware note with the details of the ransom amount and where to send the payment.
-You want this information to be readily available when you inform the appropriate authorities.
+- Take a picture of the ransomware note with details of the ransom’s value and payment instructions.
+You’ll need this information to pass to the relevant authorities

-- Research what form of ransomware you have been targeted with.
-In some cases, it is possible to recover the data using data recovery and decryption software available online.
-If you don’t have the IT resource to do this in-house, contact a trusted cybersecurity firm.
+- Investigate the type of ransomware you’ve been hit with.
+In some cases, it is possible to recover the data using data recovery and decryption software.
+You can access this through your IT department or a trusted cybersecurity firm

 - File a police report.
-While they may not be able to assist at this stage, you will need evidence that you have reported the incident if you want to file an insurance claim or lawsuit.
+They might not be able to help just yet, but you’ll need evidence of reporting the incident to file an insurance claim or lawsuit